 The Access Academy is an intensive one-year residential program that develops students academically, socially, and culturally.
 The main focus of the academic curriculum is to foster English communication skills, critical thinking, problem-solving, and strategies for life-long learning.
-The courses build students' skills in academic English reading, writing, listening, speaking, and cover content in world history and geography, mathematics, science, and computers, as well as leadership and physical education.
-Additionally, students participate in community service and are encouraged to enhance their education through extra-curricular clubs, events, and use of on campus resources such as the Library and the Writing Center.
+The courses build students' skills in academic English reading, writing, listening, speaking, and cover content in mathematics, computers, world history and geography, science, and leadership.
+Additionally, students are encouraged to enhance their education through extra-curricular clubs, events, and use of on campus resources such as the Library and the Writing Center.
 The Access Academy trains young women to be assertive, confident, and culturally sensitive critical thinkers, communicators, high-achieving undergraduate students, and citizens of a global community.